 The Gun Club is organized to provide an activity for those midshipmen interested in the use of firearms and competitive matches in this field.
-In 1962, the Gun Club won the Western Intercollegiate Pistol Championship.

 DESCRIPTION OF COURSES

 NUMBERING AND CLASSIFICATION

 Courses of the first year have numbers beginning with one (1), those of the second year with two (2) and those of the third year with three (3).
 Fall trimester courses end with odd numbers and spring trimester courses end with even numbers.
 The three sea training trimesters are designated by the numbers one (1), two (2) and three (3).